carpentries/instructor-training/01-introduction.md

 (which turns out to be pretty complicated once you start looking beyond the standardized Western classroom).

-Within the broad scope of educational pyschology, this training will take a narrow *cognitivist* perspective.
+Within the broad scope of educational psychology, this training will take a narrow *cognitivist* perspective.
 We can afford to do this because most of our learners are physically safe, well fed, well educated, and highly motivated.